kidster/locust/README.md

 Keystone performance test for revocation events
 ===============================================

-Locust script to test Keystone's performance as revocation events increase.
+Simple locust script to test Keystone's performance as revocation events increase.
+This script is meant to be run with a clean instance of keystone.

 On start
 --------